 The organisation of communitarised development cooperation was changed several times in the last years.
 Restructuring of the Commission in 2000, however, did not fully capitalize on possibilities for a structural change of competencies within the Commission.
 Development cooperation with the ACP (i.e. mostly Africa) is still a different matter than assistance to the rest of the world.
 The geographical split between DG Development (for the ACP) and DG External Relations (for the rest of the world) is still in effect.
 This is the case arguably more so for reasons of creating scarce political jobs in Brussels, rather than having aid effectiveness in mind.
-And we can make the debate more complicated when considering that development policy in a broader sense also includes foreign policy (and vice versa) and that is yet another entirely different actor: Council, the High Representative etc.
+So some issues remain on the Commission's to-do list, but a large number of reforms have already taken place.
+Having said this, policy coherence for development remains an ongoing - and challenging - task for policy-making in order not to give with one hand and take away with the other (e.g. trade and development or challenges in European agricultural policy).